Community Foundation of Middlesex County Inc

 -

-One shot per year - With only one application allowed per calendar year and two cycles, plan carefully whether fall or spring timing works best for your organization's needs.
+One shot per year - With only one application allowed per calendar year and two cycles, plan carefully whether autumn or spring timing works best for your organisation's needs.

 -

-Geographic focus matters - Clearly demonstrate how your work directly serves one or more of the 15 Middlesex County towns, even if your organization is headquartered elsewhere.
+Geographic focus matters - Clearly demonstrate how your work directly serves one or more of the 15 Middlesex County towns, even if your organisation is headquartered elsewhere.

 References